-From 1 July 2017, the Independent Parliamentary Expenses Authority (IPEA) is responsible for publishing parliamentarians' expenditure reports.
+From 1 July 2017, the Independent Parliamentary Expenses Authority (IPEA) became responsible for publishing parliamentarians' expenditure reports.
 As part of the move to more regular reporting, IPEA commenced publishing quarterly expenditure reports from the period 1 January to 31 March 2017.
 Previous reporting occurred on a six monthly basis and these reports remain available on the Department of Finance website.

 On this page you will find information about:

-- Certification of Expenditure
+- Certification of Work Expenses

 - Process of Compilation

-- Using COMCAR
+- Use of COMCAR

 - Why Do Some Offices Have Higher Travel Expenditure?